England women's cricket team: 2013 Ashes victory

 With the Ashes now contested across all three formats, the drawn Test meant that England would have to win the combined ODI and Twenty20 match series at least 8-4 (2 points for a win) to win back the Ashes.
 They began badly in the first ODI at Lords, where Australia batted first and scored 203–8, due to good performances from Katherine Brunt and Marsh with the ball.
 England began well if a little slowly but faded against the Australian spinners, as despite 61 from Edwards, they slumped to a 27 run defeat.
 England came back strongly in the second ODI at Hove, batting first and making 256–6 in their 50 overs.
 Edwards led the way with her 6th consecutive ODI fifty, with all of the top six making at least 26.
 Brunt and Anya Shrubsole then dismissed both openers, including the dangerous Meg Lanning for zero, and despite 81 from Jess Cameron, England won by 51 runs, although Marsh injured her shoulder and missed the remainder of the series.
 The final ODI again took place at Hove, and after rain reduced the game to 36 overs a side, Australia scored an imposing 203–4, led by Lanning's 64.
 The Australia innings was notable for the remarkable dismissal of Australian captain Jodie Fields, who was brilliantly caught one-handed by Taylor as Fields attempted to reverse sweep Danielle Hazell.
 England chased down this target impressively, as after Edwards early dismissal, Knight and Taylor combined for a partnership of 126 in 18 overs.
 They fell for 69 and 64 respectively, but Sciver and Gunn saw England home and into a series lead.

-The Twenty20 series began at a packed Chemlsford, and England posted 146–4, owing much to Taylor, who made 77.
+The Twenty20 series began at a packed Chelmsford, and England posted 146–4, owing much to Taylor, who made 77.
 Australia's reply never got started until some late hitting from Perry and Haynes, but England won by 15 runs despite to loss of Shrubsole to injury to move within one victory of winning the series.
 In the next game at the Rose Bowl, Australia batted first and made 127–7, Hazell bowling well to take 2-11 off her 4 overs.
 England's reply began poorly when they slumped to 9–3, but Lydia Greenway, who made an unbeaten 80 off 64 balls, led England to both victory in the match and series, with the number of commentators praising her innings for its quality under pressure.
 England then thumped a deflated Australia in the final match of the series, taking the Ashes 12–4.
 Australia could only manage 91-7 off their 20 overs against a very disciplined performance from England's bowlers and fielders, and after the loss of three early wickets, Greenway and Sciver saw England to a comfortable win.
 Knight, who tore her hamstring in the final match, collected the player of the series award.